Skip to main content

 3. Submission of the Plan: The finalized plan, signed by both the student and thesis advisor, must be submitted to the Chair of the Graduate Policy and Advising Committee (GPAC) and filed by the Graduate Program Administrator (GPA).
 The written plan should include detailed and frequent milestones for interim progress monitoring.

 Year 7 Monitoring: Ph.D.
 Supervisory Committee meetings must be held at least quarterly to review student progress.
 Zoom meetings are acceptable.
-If student progress is unsatisfactory, the student may be placed on probation and final probation pursuant to Graduate School Policy 3.7 .
-If program requirements have not been met by the end of Winter Quarter of year 7, the student is automatically placed on probation for Spring Quarter.
+If student progress is unsatisfactory, the student may be placed on Academic Alert and Final Academic Alert pursuant to Graduate School Policy 3.7 .
+If program requirements have not been met by the end of Winter Quarter of year 7, the student is automatically placed on Academic Alert for Spring Quarter.

 During the first faculty meeting of Spring Quarter, the GPAC Chair will present the student's situation for discussion in executive session.
 All Ph.D.
 Supervisory Committee members, including those not in the Microbiology Faculty, will be invited.
 The Microbiology Graduate Training faculty will then vote by confidential ballot, and a simple majority of non-abstaining votes will determine the outcome: